-Appropriates funds for health technician positions within the Department of Education for the Hawaii Keiki: Healthy and Ready to Learn Program.
+Appropriates funds to maintain seventy-five health technician positions within the Department of Education for the Hawaii Keiki: Healthy and Ready to Learn Program.
 Effective 7/1/3000.
-(HD2)
+(HD1)

 The summary description of legislation appearing on this page is for informational purposes only and is not legislation or evidence of legislative intent.